 - 8.1.
-The Recognition Panel, acting through the Board, may do all things that are lawful as may further the Purpose of the Recognition Panel, and in particular, but without limitation may: - a) borrow or raise and secure the payment of money for the purpose of performing the Panel's general functions; - b) enter into enforceable arrangements requiring the non-refundable payment of fees by Regulators seeking recognition; - c) procure professional legal or other advisory services; and - d) procure professional financial advice, including for the purpose of achieving best value for money.
+The Recognition Panel, acting through the Board or through anyone duly authorised in accordance with Article 6, may do all things that are lawful as may further the Purpose of the Recognition Panel, and in particular, but without limitation may: - a) borrow or raise and secure the payment of money for the purpose of performing the Panel's functions; - enter into enforceable arrangements requiring the non-refundable payment of fees by Regulators seeking recognition; - c) procure professional legal or other advisory services; and - d) procure professional financial advice, including for the purpose of achieving best value for money.